Sciatica is often extremely painful – it is a condition that extends from the lower back to the legs.

 Hot or cold compresses can help reduce inflammation and alleviate pain associated with Sciatica.
 Cold compresses work by reducing inflammation, while hot compresses work by increasing blood flow and relaxing muscles.

-Use ice packs applied to the lower back in the first week – this can help alleviate some of the inflammation from sciatica.
+To make a cold compress, wrap ice cubes in a towel or use a bag of frozen peas.
+Apply it to the affected area for a few minutes at a time, several times a day.
+You can also use ice packs applied to the lower back in the first week – this can help alleviate some of the inflammation from Sciatica.
 Always wrap the ice pack in a towel or cloth, using it directly can cause frostbite.

 Once the area begins healing and the pain and inflammation have begun to reduce you can apply heat (use a heating pad or a hot water bottle) to stimulate blood flow to the area.
-The warmth also relaxes muscles so that you can stretch them with less discomfort.
+To make a hot compress, soak a towel in hot water, wring it out, and apply it to the affected area.
+You can also use a heating pad for a few minutes at a time, several times a day.
+The warmth relaxes muscles so that you can stretch them with less discomfort.

 Regular physical activity can help keep your core muscles (abdomen and lower back) and spine strong.
 This will help you keep your spine properly aligned and improve posture as well.
 Rest for some days until the sciatica pain eases a bit, but then slowly introduce some form of exercise.
 It could be something as simple as just walking at first.

 Whether it is sciatica pain, a muscle ache, or joint pains, Omnigel can help!
-Find out more about the pain relief remedy that can help make those sharp pains and dull aches history.
+Find out more about the best cream for sciatica pain that can help make those sharp sciatica pain and dull aches history.